 Main Entry Points

 The Junior School has a one form entry with an average class size of 18.
 We are one community in SW20 from September 2020.

 Entry to Year One (Age 5+)

 Automatic entry is offered to registered siblings and children of Alumni.

 A taster day will be offered to your child, where they will be observed in the classroom for School Readiness.
 The Head of Years 1 & 2, will be available to answer any questions you may have.
 If your child is at a nursery, an informal reference request will be made.
 Outcome letters will be sent following the taster day.

 Year 3 Class (7+)

-Parents considering 7+ entry to Year 3, will be invited to visit the school and to meet Mr Robert Bannon, Headmaster.
+Parents considering 7+ entry to Year 3, will be invited to visit the school and to meet Mr Andrew Hammond, Headmaster.
 A taster day will be offered to your child and they will be observed in the classroom, to help us gain a sense of your child’s level in Maths and English.
 We will also request a reference from their current school.
 Outcome letters will be sent following the taster day.

 Occasional places may become available in other Junior School year groups and the school will accept applications throughout the year – please contact Admissions for up to date information about available places.

 Year 7 Class (11+)

 The main entry point to our Senior School is at Year 7 (age 11+).
 Children who move up from our Junior School and are offered places as a matter of course.
 These are joined by other girls and boys from a wide selection of local primary schools, prep schools and children relocating with their families to SW London, and from abroad.
 In total, the year group is around 36 pupils.